ovanderzee/parser-lib/README.md

 This is a fork.
 Here is the [origin](https://www.npmjs.com/package/parserlib)

+You can make use of this lib by using [csslint-oz](https://www.npmjs.com/package/csslint-oz), which is forked with the sole purpose of picking up parserlib-oz.

 ### Changes

 My goal is to have more SVG properties and make some validation types more precise.